 - Constant exposure to bright screen during the night hours would stimulate the eye cells that are responsive to the particular blue light wavelength.

-- These cells, in turn, signals suprachiasmatic nucleus of the brain to shut off melatonin production and thus shifts your sleep cycle.
+- These cells, in turn, signals the suprachiasmatic nucleus of the brain to shut off melatonin production and thus shifts your sleep cycle.

 What causes insomnia related to the use of smartphones at night?